bigdata-ustc/EduNLP/docs/source/tutorial/en/seg.rst

 Main Processing Contents
 ---------------------------

-1. Convert multiple-choice questions in the form of dict to qualified item by `Syntax parsing <tokenize.rst>`_;
+1. Convert items in the form of dict (contains stems, options, answers...)  to qualified items in the form of str by special delimiters;

-2. The input items are segmented and grouped according to the element type.
+2. The input items are segmented and grouped according to the element type(Text, Formulas, Pictures...).

 Semantic Component Segmentation
 ---------------------------------